newfies-dialer/newfies-dialer/docs/source/broker/broker-installation.rst

 ===================

 This document describes the installation of two different Brokers.
 One is ``Redis`` and second is ``Rabbitmq``.
-You can install any one of them with newfiews-dialer.
+You can install either to work with Newfies-Dialer.

 .. _broker-redis: